 |Topping-up pays off existing loan and initiates a new loan|

 |Repayment methods||Direct Debit|

 Post Office Personal Loans are provided by Bank of Ireland UK.
 Post Office Limited is a credit broker and not a lender.

-What is APR?If you’re comparing any credit-based products, it won’t be long before you’ll come across the Annual Percentage Rate (APR).
-This figure is designed to provide an annual summary of the cost of a loan.
+The Annual Percentage Rate (APR) is designed to provide an annual summary of the cost of a loan.
 All lenders must calculate it using the same formula.
 They must take into account both interest and any mandatory charges to be paid (for example an arrangement fee) over the duration of the loan.
 Post Office Money doesn’t charge application/arrangement fees, so its interest rate and APR will be one and the same.

 Am I eligible for a Post Office Money personal loan?

 You should only apply for a Post Office Money personal loan if you’re certain you can meet the repayment terms, and you meet the following criteria:

 - You must be aged over 21, and no older than 70 when the loan ends.

 - Have an annual income of at least £12,000.
 If you’re self employed, you must have been employed for a minimum of 2 years.